naltamura/XLock-esp32/README.md

-# ESP32 Secure Vault Project
+# ESP32 XLock.
+Generate secure key material based on PUF extractor

 This project implements a secure vault system on the ESP32-C3 microcontroller based on the solution proposed in the referenced paper.
 The project leverages Physically Unclonable Functions (PUFs) to generate and securely store cryptographic keys.
 The vault initialization and key generation/reconstruction procedures are implemented as described in the paper.